Installation 1,5mx1,5mx3m - Performer, program, computer, costume, table, chair and curtains

-In the performative installation of the Human Industries Showroom, visitors can communicate with a conversational program through a keyboard and computer-generated answers are then spoken aloud by the human interpreter adding facial expressions and emotions.
+In this speculative universe, intimacy and expressivity become commodities, “some of the last employable human skills” according to the fictional company Human Industries.
+The audience is the witness of a speculative job: humans being employed by a specialized program as an emotional machine and a visual interface.
+Visitors can communicate with a computer program through this human interface.
+The conversational program generates answers that are then spoken aloud by the human interpreter who adds facial expressions and emotions.
 The employee of the program, the interpreter, is completely alienated through this process must rely completely on the program as they can’t know what the visitor is asking.
 The conversational program itself is only logic and cannot truly understand the dynamics of human speech, therefore depending completely on the human employee for emotional interpretation.
-An odd situation of disbalance is created for the visitor to observe and decrypt.
+An odd situation of dis-balance is created for the visitor to observe and decrypt.